Suri312006/undergradthesis/1-introduction.typ

 // talk about the standard unix abstractions

-In mainstream operating systems, a omnicient and all-powerful kernel enforces security policy at runtime.
+In mainstream operating systems, an omnicient and all-powerful kernel enforces security policy at runtime.
 // what am i trying to say here.
-It acts as the bodyguard, holding all i/o and data protected unless the requesting party has the authorization to access some resource.
+It acts as the bodyguard, holding all I/O and data hostage unless the requesting party has the authorization to access some resource.
 This tight coupling of security policy and access mechanisms works well since any access must be done through the kernel, so why not perform security checks alongside accesses?
 However, the enforcement of security policy starts getting complicated when we try to separate the access mechanisms from the kernel.

+//TODO: explain why this happens?
 This problem arises in a certain class of operating systems.

 == Data-Centric Operating Systems

+//TODO: daniel feedback
+// I would add a paragraph motivating the data-centric approach
+// like why would i want the kernel out of the way?

 Data-centric operating systems are defined by two principles @twizzler: